 - We will grant a two month extension for the following people that are unable to pay some or all of their premium:

 - People who purchase individual plans through the federal marketplace and who do not receive an advance premium tax credit

 - People who purchase individual plans direct (not through the federal marketplace)

 - Fully-insured employer group plans (small and large)

-Failure by employers or individuals to pay all premium obligations before the end of the grace period may result in direct member liability for medical services and supplies received during the grace period.
-These grace period and premium continuation allowances will be available for premium attributable to April coverage.
+Failure by employers or individuals to pay all premium obligations before the end of the grace period may result in direct member liability for medical services and supplies received after the first month of the grace period.
+These grace period and premium continuation allowances will be available for premium attributable to March, April, May, June and July coverage.
 This message will be updated if the allowances are continued beyond that period.

 Support for health plan members and Medicare beneficiaries impacted by COVID-19

 Your health and the health of our communities is our priority.
 Effective immediately, we’ve taken the following steps: